OnesmasKaruki/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Print numbers, from o to 9
+Print numbers except 2 and d